Semi-bandit Optimization in the Dispersed Setting: Introduction

-\textit{General Tools for Verifying Dispersion.} We also provide general tools for proving that a sequence of piecewise Lipschitz functions satisfies dispersion.
-When the sequence $\ell_1, \ell_2, \dots$ is random, we can usually directly bound the expected number of loss functions that are not $L$-Lipschitz on any specific ball of radius $\epsilon$ by $\tilde O(T\epsilon)$.
-However, this does not imply that the functions are $\beta$-dispersed, since the expected number of non-Lipschitz functions in the \emph{worst} ball of radius $\epsilon$ will typically be larger than the expected number in any specific ball.
-In \Cref{sec:dispersionTool}, we consider sequences of loss functions that are independent, have a one-dimensional domain, and a bounded number of discontinuities.
-If every ball of radius $\epsilon$ has at most $\tilde O(T\epsilon)$ non-Lipschitz functions among $\ell_1, \dots, \ell_T$ in expectation, then we show that the functions are $\beta$-dispersed for $\beta = 1/2$.
+\itparagraph{General Tools for Verifying Dispersion.} We also provide general tools for proving that a sequence of piecewise Lipschitz functions satisfies dispersion.
+When the sequence $\ell_1, \ell_2, \dots$ is random, we can usually directly bound the expected number of loss functions that are not $L$-Lipschitz between any fixed pair of points $\rho$ and $\rho'$ with $\norm{\rho - \rho'}_2 \leq \epsilon$ by $\tilde O(T\epsilon)$.
+However, this does not imply that the functions are $\beta$-point-dispersed, since the expected number of non-Lipschitz functions between the \emph{worst} pair of points at distance $\epsilon$ will typically be larger than the expected number for any fixed pair.
+Building on uniform convergence from learning theory~\citep{SBD14:MLBook}, we show that if each loss function has a one-dimensional domain, at most $K$ discontinuities and any interval of radius $\epsilon$ has at most $\tilde O(T\epsilon)$ non-Lipschitz functions in expectation, then the expected number of non-Lipschitz losses on the worst interval of length $\epsilon$ is at most $\tilde O(T \epsilon + \sqrt{T\log(TK)})$.
+This implies that for all pairs of points at distance $\epsilon$, at most $O(T \epsilon + \sqrt{T \log(TK)})$ functions are non-Lipschitz between them and demonstrates $\beta$-dispersion with $\beta = 1/2$.
+Our result gives an exponential improvement in the dependence on $K$ compared to the results of \citet{Balcan17:Dispersion}, who upper bound the expected number of non-Lipschitz losses in the worst interval of length $\epsilon$ by $\tilde O(TK \epsilon + K \sqrt{T\log(TK)})$.

-\textit{Practical Online Algorithm Selection.} In \Cref{sec:applications}, we apply our semi-bandit optimization results to design practical algorithm selection procedures for parameterized families of algorithms for linkage-based clustering and the knapsack problem.
-We show how to efficiently obtain semi-bandit feedback by running a single algorithm in the family.
-In contrast, selection procedures that require full-information feedback typically must run many algorithms from the family per round in order to observe the loss associated with every parameter value.
-Using semi-bandit feedback provides significant computational improvements over full-information optimization.
-At the same time, our procedures achieve regret bounds that are nearly as good as those given by prior work for the full-information setting.
-We also prove dispersion guarantees for each problem when the adversary is smoothed.
+\itparagraph{Semi-bandit Online Data-driven Algorithm Design.} In \Cref{sec:applications}, we combine our general regret analysis from \Cref{thm:betaRegret} together with application-specific dispersion analysis to obtain practical data-driven algorithm design procedures for linkage-based clustering and the knapsack problem.
+In both applications, we show that the discontinuities of each loss function are the roots of polynomials depending on the corresponding problem instance, and that the roots are dispersed under mild smoothness assumptions on the adversary.
+We obtain the first online data-driven algorithm design procedures for linkage based clustering, and algorithm design procedures for the knapsack problem with substantial computational improvements over the prior work, while at the same time achieving nearly the same regret bound.